raohammad/pysparkify/README.md

 pip install pysparkify
 ```

-Create sparkc_config.conf file of this format to enter all configurations related to spark in `config/spark_config.conf`
+Create spark_config.conf file of this format to enter all configurations related to spark in `config/spark_config.conf`

 ```bash
 [SPARK]